 The throttle lever is used to adjust engine RPM.
 The mixture control lever is used to adjust the air to fuel ratio.
 The engine is shut down by the placing of the mixture lever in the full lean position.
-In addition, the mixture control has a lock to prevent inadvertent activation of the mixture control.
 For information on the leaning procedure, see the Avco-Lycoming Operator's Manual.